Claims of Unseaworthiness

 Generally speaking, a seaworthy vessel must meet the following conditions:

-It is important to recognize that unseaworthiness claims generally do not include accidents that involve a seaman's own negligence.
-For example, if a seaman gets drunk and then tumbles down slippery stairs, an unseaworthiness claim may not be supported.
-There are many factors that may support a claim of unseaworthiness, which is always brought against the vessel owner as opposed to a maritime employer (in some cases, they may be one in the same).
+Many factors may support a claim of unseaworthiness, which is always brought against the vessel owner as opposed to a maritime employer (in some cases, they may be one and the same).
 The effect of an unseaworthiness claim is to draw a vessel owner into a lawsuit as a potential source of recovery.

-As an injured worker, you may be able to bring a claim against your employer if the employer was the owner or operator of the vessel.
+As an injured seaman, you may be able to bring a claim against your employer if the employer was the owner or operator of the vessel.
 However, in many cases, the vessel will be owned by a third party.
-In that case, the unseaworthiness claim would need to be brought against them, making it a more complex process.
-Turn to Arnold & Itkin, an award-winning offshore firm that has recovered billions of dollars in verdicts and settlements.
+In that case, the unseaworthiness claim would need to be brought against them, making it a more complicated process.